kappadotmeme/kappa-sdk/docs/Read me-BUY_WIDGET.md

-# Kappa Trading Widget
+# Kappa Trading Widget V2

-Add a complete buy/sell interface for tokens on Sui using the Kappa protocol.
-Drop-in UI with wallet connection (Standalone) or integrate with your existing providers.
+A powerful, customizable trading interface for tokens on Sui using the Kappa protocol.
+Features wallet connection, real-time quotes, and comprehensive theming support.

 ## Installation